akish99/Demo-Sigma-Repo/README.md

 # Demo-Sigma-Repo
-This repo was created just for practise purpose.
+This Repo was created just for Practise Purpose.